autistic-symposium/master-algorithms-py/hash_objects/README.md

 * the difference between a hash set and a hash map is that the set can never have repeated elements.

-* to implement a HashSet data structure, you need to implement:
+* to implement a hash set data structure, you need to implement:
     - a hash function (to assign an address to store a given value), and
     - a collision handling (since the nature of a hash function is to map a value from a space A to a corresponding smaller space B).